Megaton Man: X-Ray Boy

 There were two incarnations of X-Ray Boy.
 The existing one (Larry Barton) lives in Livonia, Michigan.
 He is Megaton Man's sidekick, and has a robotic arm.
 His x-ray vision derives from his oversized glasses.
 When he sent off for a pair of x-ray glasses in an advertisement, he was given real x-ray glasses accidentally released by the Pentagon.
 The powerful vision burnt his left arm off (hence his cybernetic new arm).
-When asked to give up the goggles, Larry didn't need them, as the powers had fused into his eyes, giving them a green colour.
+When asked to give up the goggles, Larry didn't need them, as the powers had fused into his eyes, giving them a green color.
 His schoolfriends now have the goggles, as the Pentagon Representatives were accidentally killed by X-Ray Boys' powers.
 The current X-Ray Boy is a member of the VW Gang.

 The 1980s X-Ray Boy was Preston Percy.
 Hurt by being dropped at a young age, he became evil and formed a group of supervillains known as the Tomb Team.
 Both versions of X-Ray Boy are heavy smokers.

 Yarn Man

 Yarn Man (AKA: Bing Gloom) was a member of the Megatropolis Quartet, but is now part of the VW Gang.
 Yarn Man is so-called because his entire body is made from yarn.
 Unlike other members of the VW Gang, Yarn Man is the only other superhero who has his own sidekick (Kozmik Kat) and his own personal foe, Irving the Living Cactus (see below).
-The character of Yarn Man seems very similar to The Thing from Fantastic Four.
+The character of Yarn Man seems very similar to The Thing from the Fantastic Four.
 He was based on Spooner, a real life crocheted man from Ann Arbor.